Join the LadVen OS testing programRequest a demo

 Before saving, check that:

-- the assignee, co-assignees, and reviewers will have access to the materials;
+• the assignee, co-executors, and reviewers will have access to the materials;

 If the task is created with a checklist, separate general context from step evidence.
-For example, attach the client brief to the task, and attach a screenshot proving a specific check to that checklist item.
+For example, attach the client requirements document to the task, and attach a screenshot proving a specific check to that checklist item.

 Do not overload a new task with an archive “just in case.”
 At the start, source materials, criteria, and required templates are enough.
 Add other materials during work when their purpose is clear.